 - To provide reprographic and binding services.

-Library acquired so far 13,554 books, 12,132 bound volumes of journals, Annual Reports of ICAR Institutes and Universities, 3,045 Reports/technical bulletins, Newsletters from ICAR Institutes/Universities
+- Library acquired so far 13,650 books, 12,132 bound volumes of journals, 3,166 Reports/technical bulletins and Annual Reports, Newsletters of ICAR Institutes and Universities.

 The AKMU was established in 1998 with advanced systems and peripherals.
 Computer systems are provided to each Scientist and each Section and LAN connectivity is provided among all the nodes.
 Internet connection was provided with broadband 8 MBPS line connectivity